doc4d/docs/docs/ViewPro/getting-started.md

 $cells:=VP Cells("ViewProArea";2;4;2;3) // C5 to D7
 ```

+You can then use this range to insert values.

 ## Importing and exporting different formats

 4D View Pro supports the import and export of several document formats: